FinweLtd/orion360-sdk-pro-hello-ios/README.md

 ![screen shot 2018-03-14 at 13 29 00](https://user-images.githubusercontent.com/36510685/37399874-bb801f8a-278b-11e8-84cc-44b9c0c57a36.png)

 Figure 8.
-Orion360 SDK installation completed
+Orion360 SDK Pro installation completed

 If you see message “Pod installation complete!”, you are ready to add our Orion360 SDK Pro to your project and start to have fun :)